estfernan/boost/docs/preprocessing.rst

     print(paste0('Dimension of location information matrix: ', dim(sample_info)[1],', ', dim(sample_info)[2]))
     ## [1] "Dimension of location information matrix: 260, 2"

-After filtration, the Mouse Olfactory Bulb data has 260 sample points and 11360 genes.
+After filtration, the Mouse Olfactory Bulb data (replicate 11) has 260 sample points and 11360 genes.

 Size Factor Estimation
 -----------------------------
 Size factor is the input for some SV gene detection approaches.
-In boost package, we use get.size.factor function to estimate it.
-The inputs of this function are count matrix Y and size factor estimation method ("TSS", "Q75", "RLE" and "TMM").
+In boost package, we use get.size.factor function to estimate the size factor.
+The inputs of this function are count matrix :math:`Y` and one of the size factor estimation methods ("TSS", "Q75", "RLE" and "TMM").
 Output is a vector with length :math:`n`, representing the estimated size factor for spots.
-In this example, we choose TSS (total sum scale) as the estimation method.
+In this example, we choose TSS (total sum scaling) as the estimation method.
 ::
     size_factor <- get.size.factor(count, estimation.method = "TSS")
     size_factor <- size_factor/mean(size_factor)